“If I made more income, I wouldn’t have all these money problems.”

 This is why we regularly hear of lottery winners and pro athletes filing bankruptcy despite their millions of dollars of income.
 If your money mindset and habits don’t improve with your income, you’ll still be living on the edge of broke.
 You’ll just be wearing nicer clothes and driving a newer car on the way to bankruptcy court.

-Most of the coaching clients I work with one-on-one are high income professionals and small business owners.
-They’re lawyers, real estate professionals, sales executives, bankers, IT consultants, branding experts, and nurses.
+Most of the coaching clients I work with one-on-one are high income professionals and business owners.
+They’re lawyers, real estate professionals, sales executives, bankers, IT consultants, branding experts, and doctors.
 My clients are really smart people, which is why they feel so much shame about the money messes they’re experiencing.

 But even geniuses make money mistakes!
 When I hit financial rock bottom, I had an accounting degree, so I completely understand the feelings of embarrassment and anxiety.
 You don’t want your friends, neighbors, co-workers, or the people at church to know you’d only have to miss a few paychecks before the financial house of cards starts to tumble down.